SadanandJaiswal/Learning-Spring-Boot/README.md

     ```
 - for `@OneToOne` and `@ManyToOne` default is Eager and for `@OneToMany` and `@ManyToMany` default is Lazy

+##### Creating Appointment
+- Appointment have relationship with doctor and patient and appointment own that relationship
+- So, we will set patient and doctor detail in appointment

 ### Helpfull Tools
 #### JPA Buddy